 For guitar, follow G – C – G – C for verses and Am – D – G – C for the bridge.
 You can fingerpick for a softer, more intimate sound or use a capo on the 2nd or 3rd fret for the original key.

 14. Wildest Dreams

 Genre: Dream pop

 This 2014 song is a great example of music that blends a beautiful melody with a sonic atmosphere and texture.
 It has a structure that is surprisingly melodic, considering its simplicity.
-Wildest Dreams is a very impassioned musical piece and is proof of Swift’s amazing abilities by taking whatever influences she has around her and then molded these same influences into something very original and impressive.
-Fans will love Swift’s voice versatility as the song has a more Lana Del Ray-like brusque vocals.
+Wildest Dreams is a very impassioned musical piece and is proof of Swift’s amazing abilities by taking whatever influences she has around her and then molding these same influences into something very original and impressive.
+Fans will love Swift’s voice versatility as the song has more Lana Del Ray-like brusque vocals.

 There are several things that make Wildest Dreams the ideal piece for beginner guitar players.
 First, the tempo isn’t that too taxing.
 It only has 70 beats per minute, which is significantly slower than most of Swift’s other songs.
 Second, the time signature is also in the standard notation, making it easy for beginner guitarists to learn the song without a fuss.

 Some newbie guitarists may find 5 chords to be intimidating.
 If it will comfort you, none of these chords are of the barre type.
 Strumming it can be as simple as a straightforward down strum for each chord.
 And if you’re ready to take your guitar playing to the next level, then the Wildest Dreams’ fingerstyle should come in handy.

 13. Everything Has Changed